cbodden/climgur.sh/README.md

 climgur.sh
 ====

-This scrip is used for adding and removing images to imgur from the command line.<br>
+This script is used for adding and removing images to imgur from the command line.<br>
 More features being added.

 Usage
 ----

-Filling this in soon.
+<pre><code>
+NAME
+    climgur.sh - this is for adding and deleting images from imgur

+SYNOPSIS
+    climgur.sh [OPTION]...
+[FILE]...

+DESCRIPTION
+</code></pre>

 Requirements
 ----